omeka/omeka-s-enduser/docs/install.md

 1. Remove all Omeka S files, and replace them with the files from the updated zip file.
 1. Replace your original `/config/local.config.php` and `/config/local/database.ini` file, and the /modules, /themes`, and `/files` directories that you copied.
 1. In your web browser, go to your site's admin page (yoururl/admin) and run any migrations that are needed.

+## Install on Windows or Mac OS (basic development purpose only)
+Omeka S does not support proprietary or closed source operating systems.
+Nevertheless, for basic development purposes or for quick training, and if you cannot install Linux on your computer or as a virtual machine, Omeka can run with [WAMP](http://www.wampserver.com), [MAMP](https://www.mamp.info) and similar tools ([easy-php](http://www.easyphp.org)), etc.

+First, follow all the previous points.
+When ready, Omeka S will work fine, except the thumbnailer.
+To fix it, you need to set Omeka S to use the thumbnailer available in your server via the file `config/local.config.php`.
+So, at your choice:

+- replace the default thumbnailer `Omeka\File\Thumbnailer\ImageMagick` by `Omeka\File\Thumbnailer\Gd`.
+- replace the default thumbnailer `Omeka\File\Thumbnailer\ImageMagick` by `Omeka\File\Thumbnailer\Imagick`, and enable Imagick in the file `php.ini` of your server via the server admin interface or directly in the file.
+- keep the default thumbnailer, but install the command line tool `imagemagick` and set its directory as value of `imagemagick_dir`.
+To install imagemagick, see the documentation of your server.

+To make your choice, [GD](https://secure.php.net/manual/en/intro.image.php) is a basic graphic library installed by default with PHP.
+It can create thumbnails for common image formats only (jpeg, gif, png), but not for other file types, like pdf.
+[Imagick and ImageMagick](https://www.imagemagick.org) are the same library and can create thumbnails for more than 200 formats, images or not.
+The difference is that the first is integrated in php and generally older than the command-line version.
+Furthermore, the first one is limited by the resources defined for php, but not the second, that can generally manage very large files.